gustavo4passos/online_bank_application/readme.md

 # Simple Online Bank Simulator
-A simple online bank simulator using a client-server architecture.
+A simple online bank simulator using a client-server architecture written in Python.

 # PROTOCOL